-So, to all pregnant mummas out there who are counting down the weeks before bub arrives while watching the temperature drop, let’s relish in the truths we all know.
+So, to all pregnant mummas out there who are counting down the weeks before bub arrives while watching the temperature drop, let’s dabble for a moment in the truths we all know.

-Morning sickness and cold tiles do not mix.
+1. Morning sickness and cold tiles do not mix

-Morning sickness isn’t pleasant in the best of times.
-But when you’re lying on the cold tiled floor in the bathroom in the middle of a winter day, it’s even worse.
+Morning sickness isn’t pleasant at the best of times.
+But when you’re lying on the cold tiled floor in the bathroom in the middle of a winter’s day, it’s even worse.

 A cold toilet seat is no one’s friend.
 It’s about time bathrooms come with thermostats – we spend half our days (and nights) in there anyway.

-Even with 15 layers of clothing, people still feel the urge to touch your belly.
+3. Even with 15 layers of clothing, people still feel the urge to touch your belly

 Everyone wants a piece of your clothes baby.